babase package

 Bases: object

 Unchanging values for the current running app instance.
-Access the single shared instance of this class at babase.app.env.
+Access the single shared instance of this class through the env attr on the App class.

 android: bool